 top of page

-It goes without saying that the challenges K12s faced starting in March 2020 were innumerable.
-Administrative teams worked to navigate the logistics of remote and hybrid learning models, ranging from providing remote students lunch to device and hotspot distribution to how to best take attendance.
+Then March 2020 arrived.
+It goes without saying that the remote learning challenges K12s faced during COVID were innumerable.
+In an effort to keep students engaged, administrative teams rushed to navigate the logistics of remote and hybrid learning models, ranging from providing remote students lunch, to device and hotspot distribution, to how to best take attendance.

 As of the writing of this piece, Texas was the first state to release test score data since the pandemic hit.
 July 2021 data released by the Texas Education Agency (TEA) shows that the State of Texas Assessments of Academic Readiness Reports (STARR) scores were down across the board, in some cases erasing educational gains that students made over the past seven years.